 - 1. Remove the servo horn and steering link from the servo.
 Disconnect the steering link from the servo saver. - 2.
 Adjust the steering link to be 31.7mm use "Steering Link Length" Template" below to set length). - 3.
 Switch on the power to the receiver and the transmitter. - 4.
-Turn off TSM (see page 13). - 5.
-Adjust the steering trim on the transmitter to the neutral "0" position. - 6.
-Connect one end of the steering link to the servo saver arm and the other end to the servo horn - 7.
-Position the steering servo saver arm perpendicular to the centerline of the vehicle. - 8.
+Adjust the steering trim on the transmitter to the neutral "0" position. - 5.
+Connect one end of the steering link to the servo saver arm and the other end to the servo horn - 6.
+Position the steering servo saver arm perpendicular to the centerline of the vehicle. - 7.
 While holding the steering servo saver arm in the position mentioned in step 6, install the servo horn onto the servo so the steering link is parallel with the centerline of the vehicle.
 This will automatically set the servo horn at the 7-degree offset shown in the illustration.

-If you are using an aftermarket servo, it is important to use a servo horn designed for Slayer Pro 4X4.
+If you are using an aftermarket servo, it is important to use a servo horn designed for Slayer Pro 4x4.
 Optional steering servo horns are sold separately for use with non-Traxxas servos.